dan-hickey1/peripatetic-hater/datasheet_for_hate_subreddit_dataset.md

 ### What data does each instance consist of?

-Each instance consists of the name of a subreddit, the category of the subreddit, and the number of posts from a sample of posts that were predicted to be hate speech by GPT-4.
+Each instance consists of the name of a subreddit, the category of the subreddit, and standardized scores across a range of targeted identities, indicating how much hate speech directed at each identity is present in the subreddit relative to

 ### Is there a label or target associated with each instance?

-Each subreddit is labeled as either "racist," "anti-LGBTQ," or "misogynistic."
+Each subreddit is labeled as either "racist," "anti-LGBTQ," "misogynistic," "general hate", "xenophobic," "Islamophobic," "antisemitic," or "ableist."

 ### Is any information missing from individual instances?